Member Login | Sign Up

 Considering these are minimums, the amount of run-off varies widely from one court to the next.
 For example, the run-off on show courts at the Grand Slam tournaments is considerably larger.

-I’ll cover the sizes of center courts at the majors, which becomes a factor in the strategy and tactics of the pros, later in this guide.
+Later in this guide, I’ll cover the sizes of center courts at the majors, which become a factor in the pros’ strategy and tactics.

 Indoor courts require one additional consideration, sufficient overhead space that ensures the ball doesn’t hit the roof or ceiling during play.